-· ,

-Healthy eating Drugs, what constitutes a healthy diet (including understanding calories and other nutritional content). the principles of planning and preparing a range of healthy meals. the characteristics of a poor diet and risks associated with unhealthy eating (including, for example, obesity and tooth decay) and other behaviours (e.g. the impact of alcohol on diet or health). how to recognise early signs of physical All of these aspects are covered in lessons within the Puzzles • Healthy Me All of these aspects
+what constitutes a healthy diet (including understanding calories and other nutritional content). the principles of planning and preparing a range of healthy meals. the characteristics of a poor diet and risks associated with unhealthy eating

+nutritional content). the principles of planning and preparing a range of healthy meals. the characteristics of a poor diet and risks associated with unhealthy eating within the Puzzles Healthy Me

+range of healthy meals. the characteristics of a poor diet and risks associated with unhealthy eating

+the characteristics of a poor diet and risks associated with unhealthy eating

+associated with unhealthy eating

+l (including for avample sherity and tooth

+(including, for example, obesity and tooth

+decay) and other behaviours (e.g. the

+impact of alcohol on diet or health).

+• how to recognise early signs of physical All of these aspects

 alcohol and illness, such as weight loss, or unexplained are covered in lessons

-tobacco changes to the body. within the Puzzles
+changes to the body.about safe and unsafe exposure to the

-tobucco about safe and unsafe exposure to the sun, and how to reduce the risk of sun Healthy Me
+about safe and unsafe exposure to the sun, and how to reduce the risk of sun Healthy Me

 damage, including skin cancer.

 the importance of sufficient good quality

 sleep for good health and that a lack of

 sleep can affect weight, mood and ability

 to learn.

 about dental health and the benefits of

 good oral hygiene and dental flossing,

 including regular check-ups at the dentist.

 about personal hygiene and germs

 including bacteria, viruses, how they are

 spread and treated, and the importance of

 handwashing.

 the facts and science relating to

 immunisation and vaccination

-Basic first how to make a clear and efficient call to All of these aspects
+• how to make a clear and efficient call to All of these aspects

 aid emergency services if necessary. are covered in lessons

-concepts of basic first-aid, for example within the Puzzles
+concepts of basic first-aid, for example within the Puzzles dealing with a game of initiation in closely and the puzzles

 dealing with common injuries, including

-head injuries.
-Healthy Me
+head injuries. • Healthy Me

-Changing key facts about puberty and the changing All of these aspects

-adolescent adolescent body, particularly from age 9 are covered in lessons
+key facts about puberty and the changing adolescent adolescent body, particularly from age 9 All of these aspects are covered in lessons

-body through to age 11, including physical and within the Puzzles
+adolescentadolescent body, particularly from age 9are covered in lessonsbodythrough to age 11, including physical andwithin the Puzzles

 emotional changes.

 about menstrual wellbeing including the Changing Me

-key facts about the menstrual cycle.
-Healthy Me
+key facts about the menstrual cycle. • Healthy Me

+neg races as sac the mensurative exercises